-Although Meniere's disease is considered a chronic condition, there are various treatment strategies that can help relieve symptoms and minimize the disease's long-term impact on your life.
+Although Meniere's disease is considered a chronic condition, various treatment strategies can help relieve symptoms and minimize the disease's long-term impact on your life.

 The primary signs and symptoms of Meniere's disease are:

 A typical episode might start with a feeling of fullness in your ear, increasing tinnitus and decreasing hearing followed by severe vertigo, often accompanied by nausea and vomiting.
-Such an episode might last two to three hours, after which signs and symptoms improve.
+Such an episode might last 20 minutes to four hours, after which signs and symptoms improve.
 Episodes often occur in clusters, with long periods of mild or no symptoms (remission) between.

 Still, the severity, frequency and duration of each of these sensory perception problems vary, especially early in the disease.
 For example, you could have frequent episodes with severe vertigo and only mild disturbances in other sensations.
 Or you may experience mild vertigo and hearing loss infrequently but have frequent tinnitus that disturbs your sleep.

 Vertigo is an uncommon but possible sign of other disorders, such as stroke, brain tumor, multiple sclerosis, or diseases of your heart or blood vessels (cardiovascular disease).
 See your primary care doctor immediately if vertigo is accompanied by any of the following signs or symptoms: